 JBL EON 610 Review

 At a similar price point to the Electro-Voice is the EON 610.
-Sound quality is fantastic on this powered speaker but it is on the quieter side.
+The sound quality is fantastic on this powered speaker but it is on the quieter side.
 Bluetooth is also a nice addition.

 - Excellent sound quality.